SohelSamim/SohelSamim/README.md

 [![Website](https://img.shields.io/website?label=Website&style=for-the-badge&url=https%3A%2F%2Fcodestackr.com)](https://heuristic-dubinsky-d9a273.netlify.app/)
 ## I'm a  Full-Stack Developer who loves to Code!

-- 🌱 I’m currently learning React, Javascript, Nodejs, and Firebase.
+- 🌱 I’m currently learning Redux, Express,Nodejs, and GraphQL.
 - 👯 I’m looking to collaborate with other passionate developers.
-- 🥅 2021 Goals: Master React, Complete MERN Stack, Contribute to Open Source Projects.
+- 🥅 2021 Goals: Master Redux, TypeScript, & Contribute to Open Source Projects.
 - ⚡ Fun fact: I love to do FreeRun, travel to new cities and try new dishes.

 🎧